|

 Official name: Repubblica Italiana (Italian Republic)

-The Organisation for Economic Co-operation and Development, The Organisation for Security and Co-operation in Europe,
+Organisation for Security and Co-operation in Europe, United Nations,

-Borders: Austria, France, San Marino, Slovenia, Switzerland, Vatican City
+• Borders: Austria, France, San Marino, Slovenia, Switzerland, Vatican City State

 German minority in Trentino-Alto Adige (South Tyrol), a French